 If you want to try to get a photo, make sure you have a good zoom on your camera.
 We saw eight penguins but because of the distance, I can’t really say I got many good photos.

 As a note, this part of the tour was only in Spanish as the boat guides (or at least the guide on my boat) only spoke Spanish.
-However, there was one tourist on our boat who was fluent in both Spanish and English who worked with the main guide and provided translation for those of us who spoke very poor (or none at all) Spanish.
+However, there was one tourist on our boat who was fluent in both Spanish and English who worked with the main guide and provided translation for those of us who spoke very poor (if any) Spanish.
+I realize here that I was very lucky, because there’s no guarantee that just because you’re on an English tour, you’ll get an English guide at Piñuhuil.

 Lunch